 The city-view reverse is extremely well detailed.
 Experts at NGC graded this coin as MS-63, rather than a higher grade, probably because of a few contact marks underneath the toning on the obverse and a couple of gashes on the reverse.
 These are not irritating.
 This is a very attractive and very original coin, with an incredible reverse.
 The $4,406.25 result is slightly strong and very much understandable.

 In terms of quality and design, one of the greatest coins in the “The Rockaway Collection” is a 1671 Bradenburg-Bayreuth taler.
 Curiously, the obverse design bears some resemblance to coins of Central America that were minted from the 1820s to the 1840.
 I do not, though, understand the animal and human figure in the middle.
 In any case, the design is distinctive and entertaining.

 The NGC grade of MS-65 is not surprising to those who have seen the coin.
 This coin scores very highly in the technical category.
 It is hard to find any contact marks.
-It is almost very attractive and, if it had even more eye appeal, then it would probably been graded MS-66 at NGC.
-This coin has nice brown-russet toning over underlying original luster, with various blue tints.
+It is almost very attractive and, if it had even more eye appeal, then it would probably have been graded MS-66 at NGC.
+This coin has nice brown-russet toning over the underlying original luster, with various blue tints.
 This is a memorable coin.
-It went for $7,931.25 to a floor bidder from a German speaking society.
+It went for $7,931.25 to a floor bidder from a German-speaking society.
 In my view, this coin is worth this much or more.
 Generally, specialists in German talers probably found this price and the overall results for “The Rockaway Collection” to be strong.

 ©2015 Greg Reynolds